 The Gray Isles: Prologue

 Ciron, the brightest star in the constellation of Eala, the Swan, came into focus on the evening horizon over the North Derinth Sea.
-The warm wind of midsummer gently rippled the grasses and brush on the northern-most point of Solse Isle, parting and threading like new wool to the breath of a cold tide.
-Below, the village of Lafin glimmered amid the trees crowding a crescent harbor.
+On the northernmost point of Solse Isle, high above the village of Lafin glimmering amid trees crowding a crescent harbor, a restless breeze rippled the grasses and brush to the breath of a cold tide.

-With the eyes of the wind, an assassin followed the movements of a young woman in the shadows of stone houses.
-Like a feral cat, she moved here and there in the peaceful silence, making her way to the rocky path that led up to the point.
+With the eyes of the wind, an assassin followed the movements of a young woman threading her way through the shadows of stone houses.
+She moved in the peaceful silence, making her way to the rocky path that led up to the point.
 The hunter drew around his bow, deftly nocked an arrow with an obsidian tip, and waited.

 The waters beyond the cliff’s edge swirled into a rough band, as if agitated by a strong rip current or a shoal of large, air-breathing creatures.

 The witch knelt to make an offering.
-To what or whom she held out her elegant hands, the hunter could not guess.
+To what or whom she held out her elegant hands, the hunter couldn’t guess.
 She spoke in the Dark Tongue, the language of formlessness.
 Raw and primordial, the sounds flowed from the essence of nature, bending it.
-Though trained as a wizard to the highest order of the Keepers of the Eye, the assassin could not discern her intent in the obscure weave of the ancient tongue.
+Though trained as a wizard to the highest order of the Keepers of the Eye, the assassin couldn’t discern her intent in the obscure weave of the ancient tongue.

 In much the same way, he had knelt before the Aenlisarfon, an ancient and venerable council of high wizards who watched over the patterns of consciousness that draped the world of Ealiron.
 Master Eadred, they had said, their thoughts stirring the center of his mind like a pine-scented breeze.
 Raven of Nemeton, Siomothct of the Third Regard.
 Honor us with a mission.